MrSlimeDiamond/minecraftsi/README.md

 ## Requirements

-- `dialog` - installable from apt and yum
+- `dialog` - installable from your package manager